Michael Cohen sentenced to three years for hush money payments during Trump campaign

 Cohen had claimed Mr Trump ordered the payments to the women, which violated campaign finance laws.

-Cohen’s lawyers, who had asked for no jail time for their client, argued that Mr Cohen’s misdeeds were a reflection of his “fierce loyalty” to Mr Trump.
+Cohen’s lawyers, who had asked that their client receive no jail time, argued that Cohen’s misdeeds were a reflection of his “fierce loyalty” to Mr Trump.
+They also pointed to his co-operation with special counsel Robert Mueller, who is investigating allegations of Russian interference in the 2016 US presidential election.

-Cohen had also co-operated with special counsel Robert Mueller, who is investigating possible co-ordination between Mr Trump’s 2016 campaign and Russia, pleading guilty last month to making false statements to Congress about the timeline surrounding negotiations about a proposed Trump hotel in Moscow.
+Cohen pleaded guilty last month to making false statements to Congress about the timeline surrounding negotiations about a proposed Trump hotel in Moscow.

-But ultimately US district court judge William Pauley handed down a prison sentence, sentencing him to 36 months for the payments and to two months for false statements to Congress.
+US district court judge William Pauley, however, sentenced Cohen to 36 months for the payments and to two months for the false statements to Congress.
 The two terms will run simultaneously.

 “While Mr Cohen is taking steps to mitigate his criminal conduct by pleading guilty and volunteering useful information to prosecutors, that does not wipe the slate clean,” the judge said.

-“My own weakness was blind loyalty to the man that caused me to choose the path of darkness,” he said.

-Pointing to a recent tweet by Mr Trump which described his former lawyer as “weak”, Cohen said that the president was correct in that “time and again I felt that it was my duty to cover his dirty deeds”.
+Pointing to a recent tweet by Mr Trump which described Cohen as “weak”, Cohen said that the president was correct in that “time and again I felt that it was my duty to cover his dirty deeds”.

-Cohen, who arrived to court with his wife and two children, did not make any comment as he left the court.
+Cohen, who arrived to court with his wife and two children, did not make any comment as he left.

 ‘Take a bullet’

-Although many of Cohen’s crimes were financial and unrelated to Mr Trump’s presidency, it was the special counsel who referred Cohen to prosecutors in New York as Mr Mueller investigated his interactions with Mr Trump as part of the Russia inquiry.
+Although many of Cohen’s crimes were financial and unrelated to Mr Trump’s presidency, it was Mr Mueller who referred Cohen to prosecutors in New York as the special counsel investigated his interactions with Mr Trump as part of the Russia inquiry.

 Speaking outside the court, Michael Avenatti, lawyer for Stormy Daniels, said that Cohen deserved every day he has to serve in prison.
 “Michael Cohen is no hero, is no patriot,” he said.